Ahwat: History

 Archaeologist Israel Finkelstein says that Zertal erred in his dating of the site.
 By comparing ceramic typologies and radiocarbon dating with other early Iron Age sites in Israel, Finkelstein estimates its date to be around 100 years later than Zertal.

 Eric Cline and David O'Connor commented on Zertal's claim, saying that "So far, however, there is no identifiable Shardana pottery found at this or any other site in the region, and the interpretation of the architecture at El-Ahwat remains open to question."

-Archaelogist Bar Shay, from Haifa University, has recently argued that the al Ahwat structures as Shardana ones, having no other parallels with other places outside of Sardinia and its Shardana culture.
+Archaeologist Bar Shay, from Haifa University, has recently argued that the al Ahwat structures as Shardana ones, having no other parallels with other places outside of Sardinia and its Shardana culture.

 Chariot linchpin

 Among the more intriguing objects uncovered by the dig is a small, round, bronze relief measuring about 2 cm. in diameter and 5 mm. thick.
 The bronze shows the "face of a woman wearing a cap and earrings shaped as chariot wheels."
-It was found inside a structure identified by the archaeological team as the “Governor’s House”.
+It was found inside a structure identified by the archaeological team as the “Governor's House”.
 It is clear that the bronze was once the finial or end of an "elongated object" from which it had been broken off in antiquity.

 It has now been identified as a linchpin from the wheel of a war chariot belonging to a high-ranking personage.
 It would have appeared on the side of a chariot in much the position as a modern hubcap.

 Zertal explained the significance of the discovery, “This identification enhances the historical and archaeological value of the site and proves that chariots belonging to high-ranking individuals were found there.
-It provides support for the possibility, which has not yet been definitively established, that this was Sisera’s city of residence and that it was from there that the chariots set out on their way to the battle against the Israelite tribes, located between the ancient sites of Taanach and Megiddo.”
+It provides support for the possibility, which has not yet been definitively established, that this was Sisera's city of residence and that it was from there that the chariots set out on their way to the battle against the Israelite tribes, located between the ancient sites of Taanach and Megiddo.”